BenceVSanofi/snowflake-snowpro/README.md

 Let me know if you'd like additional examples or more details on any of these topics!

 ## 18. Additional Sanofi Notes
+### 18.1.
+Stages, Directory tables
+- **Directory Tables**:
+A directory table is **not a separate database object** and is conceptually similar to an external table because it stores file-level metadata about the data files in the stage.
+A directory table has **no grantable privileges** of its own.